Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Using applications for mobile eCommerce is rising especially with the younger generation.
 It provides a fast and easy way to buy goods and services on the go.
 Excellent broadband network coverage—with 4G and 5G service—makes it very appealing to use.
 All major e-stores have developed mobile applications to complement their clients.

 Digital marketing technologies and techniques such as Search Engine Optimization (SEO), Search Engine Marketing (SEM), social media marketing, display advertising, digital campaigns are widely used in Bulgaria to make products, goods, and services more popular and targeted to the audience.

 Major Buying Holidays

 ‘Black Friday’ initiatives are not new to Bulgarians and have been used for years as they replicate the super effective campaigning that the U.S. introduced.
 Another good popular eCommerce practices the ‘Cyber Monday’ shopper which has also shown good results for online sellers.
 One of the local trends in eCommerce is the introduction of the so-called group shopping websites where one can get a deal on airfare, hotel reservation, clothes etc. Examples are: www.imasdelka.com; www.deals.bg ; www.grabo.bg; www.zadrujno.bg ; www.napolovina.com;

 Facebook is the most widely used social media channel in Bulgaria with some 3.9 million Bulgarians having Facebook accounts.
 More than 21 percent of Bulgarians also use Youtube, followed by 14.3 percent who use Google+, 7.9 percent who use Twitter and 5 percent who use LinkedIn.
-Other interesting channels providing sales opportunities are Instagram and Pintrest which are becoming more popular especially with the younger population.
+Instagram and Pintrest are other interesting channels providing sales opportunities.